rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 </style>
 <div class="bordered4">
 <p><u></u></p><h3><center><u>Project Fellowships</u></center></h3><p></p>
-These Fellowships are limited to members of Rust Project Teams and Working Groups.Applicants will be asked to provide details about which team/group they are member of, what they will be working on over the course of their Fellowship year, and ow the Fellowship will benefit them.</p></div>
+These Fellowships are limited to members of Rust Project Teams and Working Groups.
+Applicants will be asked to provide details about which team/group they are a member of, what they will be working on over the course of their Fellowship year, and how the Fellowship will benefit them.</p></div>
 <style>
   .bordered5 {
     margin: 10px;